neon-bindings/neon/README.md

 ### OS X

 * [XCode](https://developer.apple.com/xcode/download/)
-* Node: io.js v3 or later.
+* Node: v4 or later.
 I recommend using [nvm](https://github.com/creationix/nvm#install-script):

 ```
-% nvm install iojs
+% nvm install 4
 ```

+Optional:

 * [multirust](https://github.com/brson/multirust#quick-installation)

-*Right now multirust is a mandatory dependency because it's used to run on Rust nightly by default.
-Once the [fix for a jemalloc linking bug](https://github.com/rust-lang/rust/pull/27400) makes it through the trains to stable, multirust will be an optional dependency and rust-bindings will default to the system Rust compiler.*
+Install multirust if you want to use a different version of Rust than the system default.
+To use a non-default Rust version, change the `postinstall` command to `"rust-bindings build --rust <toolchain>"` where \<toolchain\> is the Rust toolchain you want multirust to use (e.g. "nightly").

 # Known Limitations

-* I've only gotten this working on OS X with io.js >= 3.
+* I've only gotten this working on OS X.
-* It would be ideal to make Rust available as npm packages, to avoid clients of a native module having to install Rust on their system.
+* Currently, downstream clients of a native Rust module have to have Rust installed on their system in order to build it.
 * There's no way to fallback on [precompiled](https://github.com/mapbox/node-pre-gyp) or [portable](http://insertafter.com/en/blog/native-node-module.html) implementations.

 I would love to work with people on fixing these limitations!